-However, Tampa is better-known for hosting the most prominent LGBT pride festival in the state: Tampa Pride.
-Every year, LGBT community members can attend arts and crafts shows and featured entertainment hosted by this national organization.
-Even LGBT senior vendors can participate!
+However, Tampa Bay is better-known for hosting the most prominent LGBT pride festival in the state: St Pete Pride.
+There is also a smaller Gulfport Pride and a large Tampa Pride.
+Every year, LGBT community members can attend arts and crafts shows and featured entertainment hosted by regional LGBTQ organizations.
+These orgs provides many opportunities for seniors to get involved.

-If your family member is a film buff, they’ll love to attend the Tampa Bay International Gay and Lesbian Film Festival.
+If you are a film buff, you’ll love to attend the Tampa Bay International Gay and Lesbian Film Festival.
 Founded in 1990, this LGBT film festival is one of the longest-running in the world and hosts 30 to 40 events in just nine days.
 Better than a Sunday night in with a large-screen TV!

 How To Select The Right Senior Living Community For LGBT Retirees